 Great Lawn.
 This 14-acre oval has endured millions of footsteps, thousands of ball games, hundreds of downpours, dozens of concerts, and even the crush attending one papal Mass.
 Yet it's the stuff of a suburbanite's dream—perfectly tended turf (a mix of rye and Kentucky bluegrass), state-of-the-art drainage systems, automatic sprinklers, and careful horticultural monitoring.
 The area hums with action on weekends and most summer evenings, when its softball fields and picnicking grounds provide a much-needed outlet for city folk (and city dogs) of all ages. mid-park between 81st and 85th Sts., Central Park.

 Central Park Zoo.
-Even a leisurely visit to this small but delightful menagerie of more than 130 species will take only about an hour.
+Even a leisurely visit to this small but delightful menagerie of more than 130 species will take only about an hour (unless, of course, you fall under the spell of the zoo's adorable brother and sister snow-leopard cubs, born here in late 2013).
 There's no space for such animals as zebras and giraffes to roam, and the biggest specimens here are polar bears but don't miss the sea lion feedings, possibly the zoo's most popular attraction, daily at 11:30, 2, and 4.
 Clustered around the central Sea Lion Pool are separate exhibits for each of the Earth's major environments: penguins and polar bears live at Polar Circle; the highlights of the open-air Temperate Territory are the chattering monkeys; and the Rain Forest contains the flora and fauna of the tropics.
 The Tisch Children's Zoo (no additional ticket required) gives kids the opportunity to feed sheep, goats, cows, and pigs.
-The 4-D theater ($7) offers fifteen-minute-long family friendly films like "Planet Earth: Ice Worlds" that feature sensory effects like wind, mist, bubbles, and scents.
+The 4-D theater ($7) offers fifteen-minute-long family friendly films like "Ice Age: Dawn of the Dinosaurs, The 4-D Experience" that feature sensory effects like wind, mist, bubbles, and scents.
 Entrance at 5th Ave. and E. 64th St., Central Park, 10021.
-212/439–6500. www.centralparkzoo.org. $12.
-Apr.–early Nov., daily 10–5:30; early Nov.–Mar., daily 10–4:30.
+212/439–6500. www.centralparkzoo.org. $12; $18 Total Experience (includes 4-D show).
+Apr.–early Nov., Mon.–Fri.
+10–5, weekends 10–5:30; early Nov.–Mar., daily 10–4:30.
 Subway: 6 to 68th St./Hunter College; N, Q, R, to 5th Ave./59th St.; F to Lexington Ave./63rd St. Children under 12 not admitted without adult.

 Bethesda Fountain.
 Few New York views are more romantic than the one from the top of the magnificent stone staircase that leads down to the ornate, three-tiered Bethesda Fountain.
 The fountain was built to celebrate the opening of the Croton Aqueduct, which brought clean drinking water to New York City.
 The name Bethesda was taken from the biblical pool in Jerusalem that was supposedly given healing powers by an angel, which explains the statue The Angel of the Waters rising from the center.
 (The statue was designed by Emma Stebbins, the first woman to be commissioned for a major work of art in New York City, in 1868.)
 The four figures around the fountain's base symbolize Temperance, Purity, Health, and Peace.
 Beyond the terrace stretches the lake, filled with swans, gondolas, and amateur rowboat captains.
 At its western end is the Boathouse, home of an outdoor café for on-to-go snacks, and a pricier restaurant for more leisurely meals. mid-park at 72nd St. transverse, Central Park.
 Subway: B, C to 72nd St.